PrefectHQ/prefect/docs/guides/deployment/serverless-workers.md

 Specify any customizations needed for your work pool.
 You can override individual work pool fields when you create your deployment.

-Alternatively, you could create your work pool from the CLI.
+Instead of creating your work pool and credentials block from the UI you have the option to create blocks in code and create your work pool from the CLI.

 ## Create a deployment

 Create a deployment using one of the methods outlined below:

 1. Python script with `flow.deploy()` or `deploy`.
 Specify your newly created work pool name.
 1. Interactive CLI experience with `prefect deploy`.
 Choose the work pool you just created.
 1. Deploy an existing `prefect.yaml` file with `prefect deploy`.
 The `prefect.yaml` file will contain:

 ```yaml